 (c) hold good faith negotiations with the other party to settle the disputed matter.

-(c) each party submits to the exclusive jurisdiction of the courts of Delaware, United States of America, in relation to any proceedings connected with this Agreement.
+This Agreement is governed by the laws of Delaware, United States of America and each party submits to the exclusive jurisdiction of the courts of Delaware, United States of America, in relation to any proceedings connected with this Agreement.

 Nothing in this Agreement prevents a party from seeking a temporary restraining order, injunction, or other equitable relief in relation to a breach (or attempted breach) of this Agreement by the other party.

 Neither party may assign this Agreement without the other party’s prior written consent (such consent not to be unreasonably withheld).
 However, both parties may assign this Agreement without notice to an affiliate or to a successor or acquirer, as the case may be, in connection with a merger, acquisition, corporate reorganization or consolidation, or the sale of all or substantially all of the party’s assets or its business to which the subject matter of this Agreement relates.
 The terms of this Agreement shall be binding upon the parties and their respective successors and permitted assigns.
 Any other attempt to transfer or assign this Agreement or any rights or obligations under this Agreement are void.